 I first spotted US Bancorp (USB) when reviewing Berkshire Hathaway’s stock holdings back in February.
 This past week I read about US Bancorp again when a member of Value Investing News posted a link to “The Complete User’s Guide to Warren Buffett’s Portfolio” by James Altucher.
 I have been meaning to analyze US Bancorp for the past month, but my lack of skills in valuing banks has kept me from spending the time that I would need to analyze this company.
 Jame’s article convinced me it was time to upgrade my skills and tackle valuing US Bancorp.

 James Altucher made some great points in his article for why Warren Buffett has added to his position in US Bancorp and why it might still be a good buy now.
 US Bancorp has been outperforming other banks with a 23 percent return on equity.
 The average for the banking industry as a whole is only 10 percent.
 Even more impressive is the fact that US Bancorp’s return on equity has been increasing even while the yield curve has inverted.
-Many banks struggle to be profitable when short term interest rates climb above long term interest rates because it makes it difficult for them to profit from the spread between the money they lend out and the interest they pay depositors.
+Many banks struggle to be profitable when short term interest rates climb above long term interest rates because it makes it difficult for them to profit from the spread between the money they lend out and the interest they pay depositors, and that’s why services as Car Title Loans are really essential for this.

 James’s thinks Wall Street is throwing the baby out with the bath water with US Bancorp.
 The collapse of stock prices in the subprime mortgage sector has also dragged down stock prices for almost all banks.
 There is widespread concern about credit quality.
 However as James points out, the credit quality of US Bancorp’s loans has actually gone up over the past quarter.